PunteroRed/hats-protocol/README.md

 * **Wearer eligibility** - Enforce certain requirements that prospective wearers must meet in order to wear a given Hat, such as membership in a DAO or holding some token(s).
 * **Wearer staking** - One particularly important type of eligibility requirement is staking tokens, DAO shares, or some other asset as a bond that could be slashed if the wearer is not a good steward of the accountabilities associated with the Hat, or does not follow through on its associated responsibilities.
 * **Hat creation** - Allow certain addresses -- such as members of a DAO -- to create Hats that are then admin'd by the DAO.
 * **Hat minting** - Allow certain addresses -- such as members of a DAO -- to mint Hat tokens.
-Together with the above, a DAO could in this way enable its members to create and wear a certain type of Hat permissionlessly.
+Together with the above, a DAO could, in this way, enable its members to create and wear a certain type of Hat permissionless.
 This would be especially if using Hats to facilitate role clarity and legibility.
+* **Hat Details Updge** - Allow certain addresses -- such as members of a DAO -- to change the properties from the properties list above.

 #### Hat Trees